 If you’re at the Njarakkal beach, you should certainly visit the Aqua Farm as well.
 It’s like a customized tour where you pay 200 INR at the entrance gate and get to spend hours of both fun and learning.

-The cost includes a decent meal, an ice-cream, fishing opportunities, paddle boat ride in the backwaters and a chance to view jumping fishes.
+The cost includes a decent meal, an ice cream, fishing opportunities, a paddle boat ride in the backwaters and a chance to view jumping fishes.

 Since the boats are open, put a good SPF sunscreen on your face.
 It’ll protect you against the harsh rays of the coastal sun.

 As long as you beware of the rising tides here, Puthuvvype is a beautiful place to spend a few hours.
 It’s quite empty and is very clean.
-Lack of commercial activity here has ensured the cleanliness of this beach.
+The lack of commercial activity here has ensured the cleanliness of this beach.

 Take a stroll to the Lighthouse

 Opposite to the Puthuvype beach is the lighthouse.
 From the top of the Puthuvype lighthouse, you can easily see a real-life panoramic view of the entire area.
 It’s also known as the Cochin Lighthouse

 The timings for visiting Vypin lighthouse are from 10:00 am–1:00 pm and 2:00 pm –6:00 pm.
 This place is closed on Mondays.
 The entry fees are a mere 20 INR for adults and an additional 10 INR for mobile phones.